Francesca WilmottPhD student

 Conferences and Workshops

-- Forthcoming paper, 3rd Academic Symposium, Cheongju Craft Biennale, Korea, October 2019
+- Paper, “Crafting Global Narratives: A California Case Study,” 3rd Academic Symposium, Cheongju Craft Biennale, Korea, October 2019

 - Paper, “Stephen Kaltenbach as ‘Regional Artist,’” American Art First!
 Symposium organized by SAVAnT at CHASE, British Library, June 19–20, 2019